What Are The Roles & Duties Of A Will Executor?

 Who Is an Estate Executor and What Are Their Duties?

 An executor is the person is named by a person who creates a will (testator) as the individual responsible for fulfilling the provisions and terms contained in the will.
 Some of the key duties of an executor include locating important documents pertaining to the estate of a testator as informing entities such as Social Security, annuity providers, and of other parties when the creator of the will dies.
 The will executor also has other legal responsibilities which include:

 - Starting the estate probate process

-As an estate executor, it will be your duty to open up the estate and begin the will probate process.
+As an estate executor in Nevada, it will be your duty to open up the estate and begin the will probate process.
 If you do not have any legal training, you will need to engage the services of a skilled estate lawyer to handle the probate process.
 The lawyer that you hire will take up duties such as providing notices to parties that have a stake in the deceased’s estate such as creditors, obtaining important documents required in the probate process such as the Certificate of Death and a copy of the original will, handling any will disputes that may arise, and finally closing the estate.
 Note that fees you are charged by your attorney and your fees as the estate executor will be deducted from the deceased’s estate.

 - Undertaking an inventory of the deceased’s estate

 During the execution of a will, all the assets belonging to the deceased must be collected and then inventoried.
 In some cases, some of the assets belonging to the deceased such as jewelry will also need to be appraised.
 As an executor, it will be your duty to collect, appraise and inventory all the assets in the deceased’s estate.

 - Ensuring that debtors pay up debts owed to the estate of the deceased